[3.9] Slayer Lightning Strike | Inpulsa + Storm's Gift | Insane clear-speed | All end-game content

 This build utilizes fully elemental converted Lightning Strike skill to reach one of the highest levels of map clear and still have optimal single target dps.

-Because of Lightning Strike mechanics this build could be considered a middle ground between melee and ranged, thus allowing fun and unique playing experience.
+Taking into account Lightning Strike skill mechanics this build could be considered a middle ground between melee and ranged, thus allowing fun and unique playing experience.

 For someone who needs some short demonstrations:

-I'm sorry for bad quality and lags - my old laptop is by no means suitable for video editing.
+I'm sorry for bad quality and lags - my old laptop is by no means suitable for professional video editing.

 I will discuss passive tree later but if you can sort everything out yourself here's my PoB link:

-Obviously, it's an ideal boss damage that is nowhere near the usual one.
-For Uber Elder fight you will have around 1.5 mil DPS without charges and most temporary buffs.
+Obviously, this is an ideal boss damage that is nowhere near the usual one.
+For Uber Elder fight you should have around 1.5 mil DPS without charges and most temporary buffs.